spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 9. Navigate to the left **Main Menu** and select **Profiles**.

-10. Click on the specific cluster profile to view its details.
+10. Select the cluster profile you want to include in the content bundle.
+Click on the target cluster profile to access its details page.

 11. Examine the cluster details page URL.
 The cluster details page URL follows the `[Palette-URL]/projects/[PROJECT-ID]/profiles/cluster/[CLUSTER-PROFILE-ID]` syntax.
 The cluster details page URL has your project ID and the cluster profile ID.
 For example, the screenshot below highlights the project ID and the cluster profile ID in a cluster details page URL.